fbpx

 Find out what she expects from you

 Talk beforehand about what she expects from you in the delivery room.
 The last thing you want is to be the guy who was busy recording the thing when all she wanted was for you to hold her hand.
 Discuss what pictures or videos you’ll want if any.
-Some important pictures to get that mom may miss out on include the weighing, measuring, and getting cleaned up.
+Some important pictures that mom may miss out on include weighing, measuring, and getting cleaned up.

 Know your limits